New York TImes Bestselling Author of Funny in Farsi:

 In April 2005, Firoozeh's one-woman show, "Laughing Without an Accent" opened in Northern California to sold out audiences at Theatreworks in Mountain View, California.
 Firoozeh incorporates much of what she learned from her one-woman show in her speeches, adding yet another layer of entertainment to her thought-provoking yet humorous talks.

-Firoozeh Dumas’s second memoir, entitled Laughing without an Accent, was published in May 2008.
+Firoozeh Dumas’s second memoir, entitled Laughing without an Accent, was published in May 2008 and became a national bestseller.
 Alexander McCall Smith had this to say: "These stoires, like everything Firoozeh Dumas writes, are charming, highly amusing vignettes of family life.
 Dumas is one of those rare people -- a naturally gifted storyteller."

-She is currently working on a “tween” novel to be published by Random House.
+She is currently working on a “tween” novel titled It Aint So Awful, Falafel due from Houghton Mifflin Harcourt in May 2016.
 The story contains no vampires.

-""Humorous without being sentimental, [Dumas] speaks to the American Experience." "--Cleveland Plain Dealer
+"Humorous without being sentimental, [Dumas] speaks to the American Experience."--The Cleveland Plain Dealer

-""Remarkable...
-In the end, what sticks with the reader is an exuberant immigrant embrace of America.""--San Francisco Chronicle
+"Remarkable...
+In the end, what sticks with the reader is an exuberant immigrant embrace of America."--The San Francisco Chronicle